pagkly/Zed/Investopedia4/Expenditure Method Definition.md

 The second component is government spending, which represents expenditures by state, local and federal authorities on defense and nondefense goods and services, such as weaponry, health care, and education.

 Business investment is one of the most volatile components that goes into calculating GDP.
-It includes [[capital expenditures]](https://www.investopedia.com/terms/c/capitalexpenditure.asp) by firms on [[assets]](https://www.investopedia.com/terms/a/asset.asp) with useful lives of more than one year each, such as real estate, equipment, production facilities, and plants.
+It includes [[capital expenditures]](https://www.investopedia.com/terms/c/capitalexpenditure.asp) by firms on [[assets]](https://www.investopedia.com/terms/a/asset.asp) with useful lives of more than one year each, such as real [[Estate|estate]], equipment, production facilities, and plants.

 The last component included in the expenditure approach is net exports, which represents the effect of foreign trade of goods and service on the economy.